-080 BASIC MATHEMATICS Prerequisite: None
+080 BASIC MATHEMATICS

-2 hours lecture, 1 hour laboratory Fundamentals of arithmetic including addition, subtraction, multiplication and division with emphasis on mental arithmetic involving whole numbers up to 12.
+Fundamentals of arithmetic including addition, subtraction, multiplication and division with emphasis on mental arithmetic involving whole numbers up to 12.
 Operations with fractions, decimals and percents are stressed.
 Area and volume formula for fundamental shapes will be discussed.
 Pass/No Pass only.
-Nondegree applicable.
+Non-degree applicable.